 Reading Room Policy

-- Each visitor must sign the ALSC log upon entering the Special Collections reception area
+- Each visitor must sign the ALSC log upon entering the Special Collections reception area.

 - Readers must fill out a material request form, in person or online, for each visit to the ALSC Reading Room.
 Requests by telephone are not accepted.

 - All coats and bags must be left outside the reading room.
 There are lockers and a coat closet near the front door for your convenience.